Is This For Everyone?

 The morning sessions featured speakers from national public sector agencies as well as regional bodies keen to bottom out the reality of how local communities can build ‘smart towns’ and ‘smart villages’ well before 5G arrives.
 The RSA hosted a free afternoon session with an invitation to RSA Fellows and local arts and creative industries practitioners to ask, “Could commandeering the town wifi connect the community?”
 Themes inspired by recent national debates around coastal economies and digital skills were also discussed.

 Additional funding for the event was provided by the National Lottery (via Arts Council England), Hastings Borough Council, and East Sussex Arts Partnership.

 “We know 5G is going to turbo-charge the quantity of data and digital connectivity around us in the future.
 Global ISPs keep telling us our connected lives are going to change massively as a result,” said Jon Pratty, Associate Director of MSL Digital.
 “That’s likely to be the picture for the top cities in Britain, but what about the rest of us?
 What if we want connectivity that meets the needs of local people, businesses, and the social sector?
 Do we even know what communities really need, in terms of connections?”

 National Lottery via Arts Council England funding of £15,000 supported the three digital artist commissions, titled This Is For Everyone, which was deployed on the streets of the town in September.
 The artists then reported back about their experiences at the event on 23 September.
 Artists Kevin Grist, Judith Ricketts and Rosanna Lowe created the pieces for a public launch on 7 September, as part of the Coastal Currents arts festival.
-For more information on the artists please go to the This Is For Everyone page.
+For more information on the artists please go to the This Is For Everyone page and to explore the pieces they created go to the Smart Heritage map.